04.30.26

 If your phone has a physical SIM, follow these steps:

-Now that it's out, you can ensure the tray and SIM card are clean (if trying to troubleshoot), or insert a new SIM card in if you're trying to switch networks/services.
+Now that it's out, you can ensure the tray and SIM card are clean (if trying to troubleshoot), or insert a new SIM card in if you're switching networks or services.

 If your iPhone has an eSIM, you don’t have to remove or insert anything physical.
-Instead, use your phone’s settings to set up or transfer the eSIM when getting a new phone or new service.
+Instead, use your phone’s settings to activate or transfer the eSIM when getting a new phone or new service.

-Now that it's out, you can ensure the tray and SIM card are clean (if trying to troubleshoot), or insert a new SIM card in if you're trying to switch networks/services.
+Now that it's out, you can ensure the tray and SIM card are clean (if trying to troubleshoot), or insert a new SIM card in if you're trying to switch networks or services.

 In the case of an eSIM, you don’t have to remove or insert anything physical.
 Instead, use your phone’s settings to set up or transfer the eSIM when getting a new phone or new service.